-- ✓ Mobile phones must be powered off while on school grounds. - ✓ Any student using a mobile phone in class, irrespective of the purpose, will have their phone confiscated.
-It will be held in the office and returned at the end of the school day. - ✓ Refusal to hand over a phone may result in suspension. - ✓ Should any student need to contact their parent/guardian, arrangements for same can be made through their Year Head, Deputy Principal or Principal. - ✓ The school accepts no responsibility for the loss/damage of a student's mobile phone.
+- ✓ Mobile phones are not permitted on school grounds. - ✓ Any student using a mobile phone in class, irrespective of the purpose, will have their phone confiscated.
+It will be held in the office and returned to the student's parent/guardian at the end of the school day. - ✓ Refusal to hand over a phone may result in suspension. - ✓ Should any student need to contact their parent/guardian, arrangements for same can be made through their Year Head, Deputy Principal or Principal. - ✓ The school accepts no responsibility for the loss/damage of a student's mobile phone. - ✓ Parents/Guardians must not come to the school on foot of text messages/emails from their child/children.